LeandervanAarde26/LeandervanAarde26/README.md

-<p> I am a web developer currently studying at the OpenWindow in order to obtain my BA in Creative Technologies!
+<p align="left" > I am a web developer currently studying at the OpenWindow in order to obtain my BA in Creative Technologies!
 I am pursuing a career as a full stack developer mainly focused on Javascript technologies.
 All my projects are carefully planned and created by me, ocassionally working on collaboration projects, my main focus is web development, and area in which I can create attractive websites for any client with a UX journey in mind, giving a user an easy and pleasurable experience on each of my projects </p>

-<h4>:man_student: Student at <a href="https://www.openwindow.co.za/ ">The OpenWindow </a></h4>
+<h4 align="left" >:man_student: Student at <a href="https://www.openwindow.co.za/ ">The OpenWindow </a></h4>

 ```javascript
 const Leander = {